MozIlluminate/mozilluminate-demo/tests/mozilluminate/test/manual/mozilluminate_test.md

 * remove file

 ## End to end (no delete)
-WHEN Open a new file and new case, commit
+WHEN Open a new suite A and new case X, commit
-THEN Case added and is the the new suite
+THEN Case X added and is the the new suite A

-WHEN Edit the instruction in old case, commit
+WHEN Edit the instruction in old case X, commit
-THEN Case updated
+THEN Case X updated

-WHEN Create a new suite, move the case to the new suite, delete the old suite, commit THEN Case moved to new suite, old suite is empty
+WHEN Create a new suite B, move the case X to the new suite B, delete the old suite A, commit THEN Case moved to new suite B, old suite A is deleted

+WHEN Move the case X back to the old suite A, add a new case Y to suite B, commit THEN Case X moved to suite A, case Y is created and is in suite B

+WHEN Delete case Y and suite B, commit
+THEN Case Y and Suite B deleted